 Instructor: Mr Dean Powell (Powell Seismic Services)

-Duration: 2 days

-CPD Points: 10

-Language: English

-Level: Foundation

 Seismic data provide us with a response from the subsurface, rather than a model of the subsurface.
 The challenge for the seismic interpreter is to understand this response, manipulate it in accurate and creative ways in order to model the geology that gave rise to it, and in the process identify drilling targets.